-- For tree enquiries contact the Arboricultural Officer on Tel: 0191 643 7304.
-Envirolink@northtyneside.gov.uk - For highways related enquiries contact the Highways Department: highways@northtyneside.gov.uk - For insurance and claims enquiries contact the Claims and Insurance team on Tel: 0191 643 5870/ 5866 - If you are unhappy with the response you have received then you can report your complaint to the Customer Liaison Service for investigation through the council's corporate complaints procedure.
-Details of which are on North Tyneside Council's website www.northtyneside.gov.uk customerliaisonoffice@northtyneside.gov.uk
+- For tree enquiries contact Envirolink on Tel: 0191 2000 103.
+Envirolink@northtyneside.gov.uk - For highways related enquiries contact the Highways Department: highways@northtyneside.gov.uk - For insurance and claims enquiries contact the Claims and Insurance team on Tel: 0191 643 5870/ 5866 - If you are unhappy with the response you have received then you can report your complaint to the Customer Liaison Service for investigation, through the council's corporate complaints procedure.
+Details are included on North Tyneside Council's website www.northtyneside.gov.uk customerliaisonoffice@northtyneside.gov.uk